arnavaggarwal75/Hospital-Management/README.md

    git clone https://github.com/arnavaggarwal75/Hospital-Management.git
 ```

-2. **Open the Project**

-Import the project into your preffered IDE as a Java project.

 2. **Install Dependancies**

    - Ensure you have the necessary Python packages installed.
 You can install the required packages using `pip`.